-Bruce Thomas Murray
+Bruce Thomas Murray, Esq.

 In 2001, Murray switched from print to online publishing.
 He developed and managed Web sites for several nonprofits and businesses, while at the same time developing his skills as an educational writer.
 Murray is a highly versatile writer, covering a broad category of subjects including economics, energy, the environment, climate change, risk analysis, alternative energy, and energy policy.
 Murray has also covered science, biotech, health, land use and homeland security.

 Murray studied English and German literature at the University of California, Santa Barbara.
 He also studied French at the University of Southwestern Louisiana and the University of Sainte Anne, Church Point, Nova Scotia.
-He is currently an honor roll student at Thomas Jefferson School of Law in San Diego.